levibotelho/levibotelho.github.io/_posts/2013-06-04-write-your-own-code-snippets-in-visual-studio.markdown

 # Installation

 Now that our snippet is written, we can go about importing it into Visual Studio.
-Save your snippet file with a .snippet extension, and then open the Code Snippets Manager in VS (**TOOLS -> Code Snippets Manager</strong>).
-Click the *Import</em> button, locate your snippet and import it into the <em>My Code Snippets* folder.
+Save your snippet file with a .snippet extension, and then open the Code Snippets Manager in VS (**TOOLS -> Code Snippets Manager**).
+Click the **Import** button, locate your snippet and import it into the `My Code Snippets` folder.
 If you pass this step that means that your snippet is valid code, and will now appear in the list with all the others.
-Open a code page and type the shortcut followed by <strong>TAB TAB**, and you should see your new snippet appear on the page:
+Open a code page and type the shortcut followed by <kbd>tab</kbd> <kbd>tab</kbd>, and you should see your new snippet appear on the page.

 {% highlight csharp %}
 return (Condition) ?
 IfTrue : IfFalse;